-Elter Water had passed me by (or I it) for many years as I sped up Langdale and the famous set of fells that circle it.
-However Elter Water is rightly a popular spot and the walk around the north side is as pretty as anything in the Lakes.
-The National Trust have maintained an excellent path from Elterwater to Skelwith Bridge but look out for the Scandinavian swans from which the lake is named, they are very very big!
-Elter Water is the smallest of the 16 lakes in the Lake District and is rapidly silting up but will always be a well visited spot due to the tranquility of the area, its easy access and the spectacular views of the Langdale Pikes.
+Elter Water had passed me by (or I it) for many years as I drove up Langdale towards the famous set of fells that surround the valley.
+However Elter Water is rightly a popular spot.
+In particular the walk around the north side is as pretty as anything in the Lakes.
+The National Trust have maintained an excellent path from Elterwater to Skelwith Bridge.
+However look out for the Scandinavian swans from which the lake is named, they are very very big!
+Elter Water is the smallest of the 16 lakes in the Lake District.
+It is actually silting up.

-Earlier in the walk a short detour took me to Colwith Force which is an idyllic spot and further on to Skelwith Force which lies on the River Brathay.
-The land to the south and west of Elter Water is sadly privately owned so access to the lakeside is not available which is a shame; therefore the best bet is to take detours in to the woods from the road.
-To be fair the road is quiet and there are tantalising glimpses of the lake but I do prefer to take this section first…from there the walk gets better and better.
+The land to the south and west of Elter Water is sadly privately owned so access to the lakeside is not available.
+Therefore the best bet is to take detours in to the woods from the road.
+To be fair the road is quiet and there are tantalising glimpses of the lake but I do prefer to take this section first.
+From there the walk gets better and better.
+However the roads are soon left behind with a short detour taking you to Colwith Force.
+A little further on Skelwith Force is another idyllic place.

-Recommend: A cup of tea in the Eltermere Hotel is worth it for the views which are not really experienced from anywhere else on the south and west shores.
+A cup of tea in the Eltermere Inn is worth it.
+The views of Elter Water are not seen clearly from anywhere else on the south and west shores.